-- Remove the cover and connect a digit - Remove the cover and connect a digital manometer to the fan pressure test point. - ► The pressure will read negative, refer to the chart in figure 54. - After measurement replace test point cover and return mode switch to normal. - ► Replace the control cover. - ► Replace outer case.
+- Remove the cover and connect a digital manometer to the fan pressure test point. - ▶ The pressure will read negative, refer to the chart in figure 54. - ► After measurement replace test point cover and return mode switch to normal. - ► Replace the control cover. - ► Replace outer case.